This is an article in the series on the vision of the seven last plagues (Rev 15-16).

 - The first four plagues cover 8 of the 84 verses of the plagues Rev (16:1-19:21).

 Some interpreters spend more time on the first four of a series than on the last three.
 For the reasons above, this seems to be the wrong approach.

 Lastly, the fourth seal seems like a composite of the previous two:

 - The rider of the second horse has a great sword.
-It was given to him to takes peace from the earth; that men would slay one another (Rev 6:4).
+It was given to him to take peace from the earth; that men would slay one another (Rev 6:4).

 - The third horse brings famine (Rev 6:5-6).

 - The name of the fourth horse is Death, killing and it with the sword and with famine.

 The first four seals, trumpets, and plagues are, therefore, understood as worldwide and general.
-They are regarded as ‘highly figurative’, by which is meant that not each object or event should be separately interpreted:
+They are regarded as ‘highly figurative’, meaning that not each object or event should be separately interpreted:

 - The first four seals describe the experience of God’s people on earth.

 - The first four trumpets are plagues on the unrepentant world, to bring them to repentance.